Diospyros austro-africana subsp.

 Common names: (Afr) Jakkalsbos, Jakkalsbessie, Kersbos, Kraaibessie, Kraaibos, Kritikom, Jakkalsbos, Skilpadbos, Vuurmaakbossie.
 (Eng) Fire Bush, Fire-sticks, Star-apple.
 (Setswana) liperekisi-tsa-makhoaba, senokonoko. (isiXhosa) Umbongisa.

-Family: Ebenaceae (persimmon and ebony family).
-The family has some plants known for the useful wood and others for fruit.
+Family Ebenaceae (persimmon and ebony family).
+The family has some plants known for their useful wood and others for fruit.
 Trees are usually located in tropical and warmer temperate regions.
 There are more than 750 species, in 4 genera, worldwide and the 37 species in South Africa occur in 2 genera (Euclea and Diospyros).
 The bark and heartwood are black.
-The simple, coriaceous and entire Leaves lack stipules are usually alternate or may be opposite, but both may occur on the same plant.
+The simple, coriaceous and entire Leaves lack stipules and are usually alternate or may be opposite, but both may occur on the same plant.
 The usually unisexual and regular Flowers have a persistent calyx that is often divided near to the base.
-The corolla usually has a short tube, and petals fused at the base and have overlapping lobes.
+The corolla usually has a short tube, with Petals fused at the base and extending into overlapping lobes.
 The basifixed anthers are longer than the filaments.
 The superior ovary has up to 2 ovules in each locule.
 The styles may have 2-5 branches.
 Fruit is a berry with an accrescent calyx, which may dehisce slowly.
 Young fruit contains tannins and is usually avoided by animals until ripe.

 Name derivation: Diospyros – Devine pear or pear of the gods. austro-africana – of southern Africa.
+Globally there are about 800 species of Diospyros.
 In southern Africa, there are about 20 species in the genus Diospyros.
-Those valued timber trees are called Ebony trees.
-These produce dense, hard and dark timber.
+Those valued timber trees are called Ebony trees – not indigenous and produce dense, hard and dark timber.
 Trees valued for their fruit are known as persimmon trees – not indigenous.
-Diospyros plants are tropical (most) or subtropical, usually dioecious (unisexual floral structures with male and female parts are on separate plants).
+Diospyros plants are tropical (most) or subtropical, usually dioecious (unisexual floral structures with male and female parts on separate plants).

 Varieties of Diospyros austro-africana include